hcsullivan12/Majorana/README.md

 ```

 ## Reconstruction
 Reconstruction uses a maximum likelihood method to reconstruct the light source position.
 The algorithm requires the probability that a photon leaving any position will be detected by any SiPM.
-For reconstruction, you must generate a probability lookup table using a particular voxelization schem in voxel mode.
+For reconstruction, you must generate a probability lookup table using a particular voxelization scheme in voxel mode.
 With the reconstruct variable set to true, the code will parse the lookup table into a data structure that is fed into the reconstruction algorithm.